gitlinks/github-rank-project/README.md

 * User badges to diplay the repository rank
 * Can use stackoverflow karma in the computation of your karma (Not at the beginning )
 * if you have contributed to an up voted project your karma should benefit from it proportionnaly to your contribution to the project

-How is the Karma computed?
-What is the formula?

-How do people vote?
-Do they make reviews?
-What are the criteria?
-Can they leave comments on each criteria?